Q: When does the Skyline College Promise Scholars Program Application open?

 A: The Promise Scholars Program has a few eligibility parameters, which include:

-• Students must be able to commit to enrolling full-time (12 units or more each semester, with summer sessions highly encouraged)
+• Students must be able to commit to enrolling full-time.

 • Students must be a resident of California or have attended a California state high school, GED, or adult continuation program.